LeviElliott-ME/megr2157-portfolio/docs/assignments/A03/index.md

 For the material I made a custom aluminum material property that has a elastic modulus of 10*10^6.

 ## FEA Analysis

+Then, under the simulation tap I created a new study.
+This allows us to run a simulation on our aluminum bar.
+I added a fixed end to one side of my bar using the fixture tool.
+I then applied a force of 500lbf On the other side of the bar using the force tool.
+When adding the force you have to make sure that the force is in the correct direction.
+If not there is a "reverse direction" button.

 <div align="center">
 <img width="850" height="450" alt="image" src="https://github.com/user-attachments/assets/7f1f6de1-b6c9-4062-9ea9-99e89dcb0d65" />